tsinghua-cel/Staircase-Attack/README.md

 ```

-* Last, stop the testnet after running for some times.
+* Last, stop the testnet after running for some time.
 ```
 ./stop.sh
 ```

 ## **2 Experimental results**<a id="chapter-003"></a>

-After stop the testnet, you can check the file in `out` for the details of clienst running.
+After stopping the testnet, you can check the file in `out` for the details of the clients running.

-The stake of hoenst validator in each epoch is shown in `./beacon1/balance.txt`.
+The stake of all honest validators in each epoch is shown in `./beacon1/balance.txt`.

 * We show a reorganization that happens in epoch 16 during the staircase attack.

-The attestations from honest validators are showm in `out/validator1.log` before and after the Byzantine block of slot 510 proposed in epoch 16.
+The attestations from honest validators are shown in `out/validator1.log` before and after the Byzantine block of slot 510 proposed in epoch 16.
+As we can see, before receiving the Byzantine block, the attestations use checkpoint in epoch 14 as source.
+After receiving the Byzantine block, the attestations use checkpoint in epoch 15 as source.

 <img src=./figs/honest_validator.png width=60% />

-The block recieved informations show are showm in `out/beacon1.log` before and after the Byzantine block of slot 510 proposed in epoch 16.
+The block received information is shown in `out/beacon1.log` before and after the Byzantine block of slot 510 proposed in epoch 16.
+As we can see, in slot 520, the honest validators receive the Byzantine block of slot 510.
+After that, the honest validators change it canonical chain and report a reorganization.

 <img src=./figs/honest_beacon.png width=60% />